How Long Does Coronavirus Stay On Surfaces?

 In the age of the coronavirus pandemic, many of us are seeing the world a little differently.
 Take public transit.
 As soon as I step on the subway, I start to make some mental calculations.
 What's my best bet, if my goal is avoiding the virus?
 Should I grab a metal pole?
 Sit down?
 If there's a fabric or plastic-y strap available, is that the better option?

-As you may already know, COVID-19 spreads via respiratory droplets, according to the Centers for Disease Control and Prevention.
+As you may already know, COVID-19 spreads via respiratory droplets, according to the Public Health Agency of Canada.
 If an infected person coughs or sneezes, those virus-laden droplets spread to nearby surfaces — a subway pole, or restaurant table, or coffee cup.
 And if someone else comes by and touches those spots, then touches their face, they can end up getting sick.

 Advertisement